 Zwin Nature Reserve

 Just a short walk from the b&b you’ll find nature reserve Zwin that storks, Scottish Highlanders, wild horses and many birds call their home.
-Walk towards the hare, an art work called Hospitality by Barry Flanagan and you’ll have a beautiful view over Zwin, the dunes, the beach and further away Cadzand-Bad.
-Check out my post on AIRrepublic, Blueness and Pure C, three restaurants by Michelin-star chef Sergio Herman in Cadzand if you like to combine Knokke with some high-end gastronomy.
+Walk towards the hare, an art work called Hospitality by Barry Flanagan and you’ll have a beautiful view over Zwin, the dunes, the beach and further away Cadzand-Bad (where you will find these lovely restaurants).

 After the 12k walk we went back to the bed and breakfast, a stylish retreat with only three rooms.